manuelmohr/x10i/README.txt

 handle SIGILL nostop noprint pass handle SIGQUIT nostop noprint pass end

+Tip2:
+You can easily run x10firm in gdb like this:
+JAVA="gdb --args java" x10firm ...

+Tip3: Somehow the JVM manages to take control before a SIGABRT signal is sent from a failed assert in C code.
+So if you hit an assert and only see a broken backtrace, then instead create a breakpoint on the "abort" function and the debugger will stop early enough for you to see a meaningfull backtrace.

+Tip4: If you are unlucky and have a SIGSEGV in the C code, then you should not use the "javadebug" macro from above but instead press "c" multiple times to skip all the java internal SIGSEGVs until you hit the SIGSEGV in the C code.

 == AST Dumping ==
 You can use -dump PASSNAME to dump the x10 ast after a specific pass (for